BobaBoard/boba-docs/docs/engineering/start-developing/setting-up-dev-env.md

 ### Windows Subsystem for Linux (WSL) [Windows Only]

 :::warning
-This is optional, but **highly recommended**.
-Without this, we might not be able to help you in case of errors.
+This is only for Window users.
+It's optional, but **highly recommended**.
+Without this, it might be harder to help you in case of errors.
 :::

-**[WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) allows you to run Linux commands on Windows**, and will save you many, many headaches.
-When installing a distribution, Ubuntu is a perfectly fine choice.
+**[WSL](https://docs.microsoft.com/en-us/windows/wsl/install) allows you to run Linux commands on Windows**, and will save you many, many headaches.
+If asked, when installing a distribution, Ubuntu is a perfectly fine choice.
+The reccommended version of WSL is the latest (WSL2).

 :::caution
 If you need Docker (see below) and have Windows 10 Home Edition, you must install WSL.